Man put to death for killing a grocery store owner in Florida's second execution this year

 Besides recalling Trotter’s physical appearance, Langford said he had a Tropicana employee badge with the name “Melvin” on it.
 According to court records, police later found a T-shirt with Langford’s blood type at Trotter’s home and the man’s handprint on a meat cooler at the store.

+In 1987, Trotter was convicted of first-degree murder and sentenced to death.
+Then, after the state Supreme Court found the trial court erred in handling aggravating factors in his case, he again drew the death penalty at resentencing in 1993.

-The Florida Supreme Court recently denied appeals in which Trotter's attorneys argued officials had mismanaged his death penalty protocols.
-They also argued Trotter's advanced age of 65 should exempt him from execution.
+The Florida Supreme Court recently denied appeals to block the execution.
+Trotter's attorneys argued officials had mismanaged his death penalty protocols.
+They also said Trotter's advanced age of 65 merited exempting him from execution.

 Separately, Justice Sonia Sotomayor raised questions about the state’s administration of lethal drugs.
 Trotter’s attorneys argued that Florida could “maladminister” the state’s protocol in a way that heightens the risk for a “mangled” execution in violation of the Eighth Amendment's prohibition on cruel and unusual punishment.